 - Safety & Regulation: Such Brokers are regulated by Financial Authorities, which ensure safe transactions & protection against any fraud.

-Checklist for Strock Broker License
+Eligibility Criteria for Stock Broker License

-- PAN Card of the applicant;
+- PAN of the applicant;

 - Certificate of Incorporation;